asakura42/tatsumoto-ren.github.io/blog/easy-torrent-streaming-and-downloading.md

 ## Enhancing Torrent Management and Streaming on Arch Linux with Jackett, qbittorrent, and btstrm

-In the realm of torrent management and media consumption, the integration of Jackett with qbittorrent and the utilization of btstrm for direct streaming represent a pinnacle of efficiency and convenience.
-This trio of tools offers a robust solution for accessing, downloading, and streaming media content from various torrent sources, all within a unified ecosystem that eschews the need for bloated "Media Server" software.
+Now you set up your own torrent indexer.
+Let's connect it to various torrent software.
+In this guide, we'll cover `qBittorrent` and `btstrm`

-### A) Seamlessly Integrating qbittorrent with Jackett
+### A) Integrating Jackett into qbittorrent

-Jackett's compatibility extends beyond traditional "Media Server" applications to include native torrent clients like qbittorrent, renowned for its lightweight footprint and rich feature set.
+Jackett's compatibility extends beyond traditional "Media Server" applications to include native torrent clients like `qBittorrent`, renowned for its lightweight footprint and rich feature set.
 Here's how to integrate these tools:

 1. **Installation of qbittorrent:**